Seats visited by party leaders so far in the election campaign

 The ranking of these seats on the target lists of Labour and the Lib Dems is determined by the size of the swing in the share of the vote that is needed for the constituency to change hands, with the most vulnerable seat ranked at number one.

-Of the Tory-held seats on Labour’s target list, Mr Sunak has so far visited Vale of Glamorgan in Wales (Labour target number 22), Milton Keynes Central in Buckinghamshire (number 46), Harrow East in London (number 94), Stoke-on-Trent North in Staffordshire (number 103), Macclesfield in Cheshire (number 109), Erewash in Derbyshire (number 120), Cannock Chase in Staffordshire (number 304) and his own North Yorkshire constituency of Richmond & Northallerton (number 343).
+Of the Tory-held seats on Labour’s target list, Mr Sunak has so far visited Bury North in Greater Manchester (Labour target number seven), Vale of Glamorgan in Wales (number 22), Milton Keynes Central in Buckinghamshire (number 46), Harrow East in London (number 94), Stoke-on-Trent North in Staffordshire (number 103), Macclesfield in Cheshire (number 109), Erewash in Derbyshire (number 120), Cannock Chase in Staffordshire (number 304) and his own North Yorkshire constituency of Richmond & Northallerton (number 343).

 Some of these constituencies were won very comfortably by the Conservatives at the last general election, with notional majorities in 2019 as large as 19,879 in Cannock Chase, 22,851 in Hinckley & Bosworth and 26,229 in Honiton & Sidmouth.